Dendrobium smillieae

 Dendrobium smillieae, commonly known as the bottlebrush orchid, is an epiphytic or lithophytic orchid with large, spongy pseudobulbs, thin, bright green leaves which are shed after their first year and crowded flowers in a bottlebrush-like arrangement.
 The flowers are white, to cream-coloured or pink and the labellum has a shiny, dark green tip.
 This orchid species is found in some of the Torres Strait Islands, and through Cape York Peninsula to Townsville, Queensland.
 It is also found in New Guinea and eastern Indonesia (Sulawesi and Maluku).

 Description

 Dendrobium smillieae is an epiphytic or lithophytic herb with crowded, ribbed, greenish or yellowish spindle-shaped pseudobulbs 0.3-1.0 m long and 20-30 mm wide.
-The psudobulbs have leaves during their first year, but are leafless at maturity.
+The pseudobulbs have leaves during their first year, but are leafless at maturity.
 The leaves are bright green, thin, often twisted, 150-200 mm long and 30-40 mm wide.
 The flowers are arranged in crowded, bottlebrush-like groups 80-150 mm long on the end of the pseudobulbs.
 The flowers are white, greenish, cream-coloured or pink, more or less tube-shaped and 20-25 mm long.
 The sepals and petals are blunt, 7-10 mm long and do not open widely.
 The labellum is about 16 mm long, 3-4 mm wide with a shiny, dark green tip.
 Flowering occurs from August to November.

 A white variety is found in the Sepik swamps in New Guinea.